Suit and Tie Fetish

 In practice

 Expression is typically mild and benign: a strong preference for a partner who is sharply suited and tied, enjoyment of quality cloth and a freshly knotted tie, or arousal from dressing in formal wear oneself.
 Some describe arousal that builds as garments are layered on and the tie is knotted, and many enthusiasts are particular about cut and fabric: a Vice account of London suit-fetish nights describes guests in immaculately pressed two-pieces with cutaway collars and double-Windsor-knotted ties.
-It frequently appears in power-themed role-play around office, boss-and-subordinate or authority scenarios, overlapping with uniform interest and with power-exchange dynamics.
+It frequently appears in power-themed role-play around office, boss-and-subordinate or authority scenarios, overlapping with uniform interest and with dominance-and-submission dynamics, up to standing arrangements such as total power exchange.

 Psychology

 The interest aligns with established models of fetish formation, including associative learning that links the suit to formative experiences and the dense symbolism the garment carries.
 Commentators on dress note that the suit and necktie read as markers of masculinity, competence and social power.
-For many enthusiasts the arousal is bound up with those connotations of dominance, status and masculinity rather than the cloth alone: though, as with most specific fetishes, the direct evidence base is thin and most accounts are qualitative rather than experimental.
+For many enthusiasts the arousal is bound up with those connotations of dominance, status and masculinity rather than the cloth alone, which is why the fetish so often shades into role-play.
+As with most specific object fetishes, the direct evidence base is thin: most accounts are qualitative or community-based rather than experimental.

 Prevalence & culture